Using the rejection sampling for finding tests: Applications

 \subsection{Reaction times}

 Reaction time (RT), typically measured in milliseconds as the time required to complete a task, is a widely used dependent variable in psychology \citep[see, e.g.,][]{Whelan2008, Boeck&Jeon2019}.
 RT distributions are almost always right-skewed, and thus asymmetric, heavy-tailed distributions are commonly employed to capture their shape.
-In this example, the AR goodness-of-fit test (\ref{eq:AR_goodness-of-fit}) is applied to RT data from Experiment 1 of \citet{Wagenmakers.etal2008}.
+In this example, the AR goodness-of-fit test is applied to RT data from Experiment 1 of \citet{Wagenmakers.etal2008}.
 In this experiment, participants were instructed to respond either as quickly or as accurately as possible.
 Here, the analysis focuses on the distribution of RTs from the ``quick'' responses.

 Because a detailed analysis of the RTs does not contribute directly to this work, only the RTs from the participant with ID 1 are analyzed.
 Censored samples (uninterpretable responses, RT $<180$ ms, or RT $>3$ sec) and duplicated values were removed prior to analysis ($n=366$).
 A visual inspection of the data suggests that a shifted log-normal distribution provides a good fit to the reaction times.
-Figure \ref{fig:RT_dist} displays the histogram of the data along with the fitted shifted log-normal distribution, where the mean, standard deviation, and shift parameters were estimated using the R package \texttt{EnvStats}.
+Figure \ref{fig:RT_dist} displays the histogram of the data along with the fitted shifted log-normal distribution, where the mean, standard deviation, and shift parameters were estimated using the R package \texttt{EnvStats}, as well as the fitted normal distribution, for which the mean and standard deviation were estimated from the data.

 The value of the AR test statistic is $0.961$ under $H_0$ that the RTs follow a shifted log-normal distribution with the estimated parameter values.
-The corresponding Monte Carlo $p$-value is approximately $0.894$.
-The $95\%$ credible interval for the statistic $T(\textbf{X})$, computed from the percentiles of the Poisson binomial distribution (see (\ref{eq:poi_bin})) is $[0.940; 0.978]$.
-Taken together, these results suggest that the shifted log-normal distribution provides a close fit to the RTs considered in this example.
+The AR test statistic is $0.758$ under $H_0$ that the RTs follow a normal distribution.
+The corresponding Monte Carlo $p$-value is approximately $0.894$ and $0.001$, respectively.
+The $95\%$ credible interval for the statistic $T(\textbf{X})$, computed from the percentiles of the Poisson binomial distribution (see (\ref{eq:poi_bin})) is $[0.940; 0.978]$ and $[0.713; 0.801]$, respectively.
+Taken together, these results suggest that the shifted log-normal distribution provides a close fit to the RTs considered in this example, offering a substantially better approximation than the normality assumption.
+Note that, although using estimated parameter values in hypothesis testing is questionable, this example illustrates how the AR test can be applied to evaluate different distributional assumptions rather than relying solely on the visual inspection of the data..